28msec/zorba/test/rbkt/Scripts/w3c/Readme.txt

 #
 To generate a report for submitting to the W3C:

-1. Import XQUTS.
+1. Import XQTS.

 2. Run a CTest dashboard from your build directory:

-  ctest -T test -R w3c_update_testsuite
+  ctest -T test -R w3c_testsuite

 3. From this directory (test/rbkt/Scripts/w3c), modify
    generate-submission.xq to reflect: